lizmat/raku-all-modules/MARTIMM/mongo-perl6-driver/README.md

 There are lists on the MongoDB site see references above.
 Items from the list below will be worked on.
 There are many items shown here, it might be impossible to implement it all.
-Using run_command(), much can be accomplished.
+By using run_command(), much can be accomplished.
 A lot of the items are using that call to get the information for you.
+Also quite a few items are shown in in more than one place place.
+Removed all internal commands.

 ### Database Management